 3. Don't: Host Large Parties or Get-Togethers

-Experts say it's probably still too soon to throw (or attend) that big summer shebang with all the people you've missed seeing over the past year.
+Experts say it's probably still too soon to throw (or attend) that big shebang with all the people you've missed seeing since the start of the pandemic.

 "This is because large gatherings can cause the virus to spread, which can lead to more mutations and variance," Niket Sonpal, MD, assistant professor of clinical medicine at Touro College of Osteopathic Medicine in New York City, tells LIVESTRONG.com.
 "This is true even if you have been vaccinated, as there is still a small chance of contraction."

 4. Do: Encourage Your Friends to Get the Vaccine

 Scrolling through social media can be like browsing the tabloid section at your local grocery store — there's a lot of false information out there, and it's causing some resistance to vaccination, Dr. Sonpal says.

 That's why he recommends sharing factual information with your circle.
 Perhaps hearing why you chose to get vaccinated or what your experience was like getting the vaccine will encourage others to do the same.

 5. Don’t: Plan an International Trip Just Yet

 The pandemic is still not well-controlled in many areas of the world, so hold off on planning that long-awaited vacation for now.